 The 2016/17 season was the end of an era for Tottenham fans, as they waved a tearful goodbye to White Hart Lane – their home since 1899.
-In a couple of years, the club will be moving into a brand-spanking new stadium located directly next door, but while it’s being built they’ll take up temporary residence (likely for one season only) at the world famous Wembley Stadium.
-To mark the occasion, after a strong showing last year that saw them challenge for the title, they will play in the Champions League and many pundits are tipping them for glory under talented young Argentine coach Mario Pochettino.
+This coming season, the club will be moving into a brand-spanking new stadium – called Tottenham Hotspur Stadium – located directly next door, having taken up temporary residence at the world famous Wembley Stadium.
+After several seasons of great promise, many pundits are tipping them for glory under talented young Argentine coach Mario Pochettino.

 A match between Tottenham Hotspur and Manchester City at White Hart Lane in 2013 (Photo: Stephen Willerton via Flickr)